Angxers2/Unihub/README.md

 - This script will always be free and have no ads
 - Still needs alot of development
 - Angxers (me) is the only developer so it takes long for scripting
+- Misc tab has just been started to work on so sorry for the lack of features

 ## Script